csknk/manage-lastdir/README.md

 cd $(sed -n '$p' ${LASTDIR_LOG})
 ```
 It might be nice to be able to select a path based on an index from the last line in the log file.

+### Make OPTIND local
+Note that because the script is sourced rather than run, you need to make sure `${OPTIND}` is local to the function - otherwise, there will be unexpected behaviour when invoking multiple times.